sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.4 Check DPU Console

 #### Steps
- * Use command `/usr/bin/picocom -b 115200 /dev/ttyS<DPU_SLOT_NUM+OFFSET>` to access console for given dpu
+ * Use serial port utility to access console for given dpu.
- * Get starting offset of serial port for dpus using the command `cat /proc/tty/driver/serial`
+ * Get the mapping of serial port to DPU number from platform.json file.
  * Get the number of dpu modules from PMON APIs - get_num_modules().
 Test is to check for console access for all DPUs.

 #### Verify in